GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 11. Optional step needed only for creating tags from CSV files:

-	Note: If you plan to create tags from CSV files, you also need to ensure that TAG_CREATOR_SA has the `storage.buckets.get` permission on the GCS bucket where the CSV files are stored.
+	Note: If you plan to create tags from CSV files, you also need to ensure that `$TAG_CREATOR_SA` has the `storage.buckets.get` permission on the GCS bucket where the CSV files are stored.
 To do that, you can create a custom role with this permission or assign the `storage.legacyBucketReader` role: